 End requirement tying teacher advancement to master's degrees.

-Mississippi should remove its mandate that teachers obtain a master's degree for license advancement.
+Mississippi should remove its mandate that teachers obtain an optional master's degree for license advancement.
 Research is clear that master's degrees generally do not have any significant correlation with classroom performance.
 Rather, advancement should be based on evidence of teacher effectiveness.